'There are so many people within the University wanting you to succeed...'

 It's not only the MDT that has impressed Michelle.

-Meanwhile, her undergraduate subjects have been enjoyable in themselves.
+Meanwhile, her undergraduate subjects were enjoyable in themselves.

 'I love studying New Zealand history,' she says.
 'It is a short history in comparison to the rest of the world, but it is a fascinating history.
 Race relations in our country make so much more sense to me now.

-Michelle has two other tips for others thinking about studying.
+As such, Michelle has some important tips for others thinking about their study and career direction.

 'Keep an open mind about your degree.
 Quite often your major and minor subject choices change as you progress.
 However, the most important thing is to ask for help whenever you need it, no matter how minor it may seem.
-There are so many people within the University wanting you to succeed, you just have to ask.'
+There are so many people within the University wanting you to succeed, you just have to ask.
+Make the most of every opportunity that comes along.’